 When buying your new Christmas tree, perform a thorough inspection to see if the tree has any symptoms of a current pest infestation.
 If you find one that appears healthy, give the tree a good shake to knock off any straggling pests and vacuum around the base of the tree before bringing it inside.
 To be extra careful, leave the tree in your garage for a few days to take care of pests that can’t survive indoors.

 If you don’t manage to control the bug infestation on your Christmas tree in time, don’t fret.
-Our Four Seasons Protection Plan exists to help homeowners deal with any type of pest infestation, big or small.
-Give our team a call to receive a quote and find out how we can help safeguard your home from the diseases and destruction a pest infestation can bring.
+Our year-round treatments exist to help homeowners deal with most types of pest infestation, big or small.
+Give our team a call to receive a quote and find out how we can help protect your home from the diseases and destruction a pest infestation can bring.